felix-lang/felix/doc/tools/installation.rst

 For full plugin and dynamic library support, you will also need to set `LD_LIBRARY_PATH`.
-Normally, `flx` sets this for you, but if you want to run Felix build executables directly as standalone programs, *and* you want to link to Felix shared libraries, including plugins, then the system linker has to find the libraries so you will also need this:
+Normally, `flx` sets this for you, but if you want to run Felix built executables directly as standalone programs, *and* you want to link to Felix shared libraries, including plugins, then the system linker has to find the libraries so you will also need this:

 .. code-block:: bash

     export LD_LIBRARY_PATH=/usr/local/lib/felix/felix-latest/host/lib/rtl:$LD_LIBRARY_PATH

 Felix does not put its shared libraries in the usual place, directly in a `/usr/lib` or `/usr/local/lib` directory.
 This is deliberate.